Rcharitra1/temporary-ez/docs/Managing Administration/Settings/Add Edit Default Settings.md

 ![img alt](/img/org-default-settings.png)

-### How to add or edit default settings for my organisation?
+### How to add or edit default settings for my organisation.
 This section lets you update default settings for **reports, routes and route stops**.